DMM TOC > 300 Commercial Flats > 320 Priority Mail|

 When sealing a Flat Rate Envelope, the container flaps must be able to close within the normal folds.
 Tape may be applied to the flaps and seams to reinforce the container; provided the design of the container is not enlarged by opening the sides and the container is not reconstructed in any way.

-There are two types of USPS-produced Priority Mail Flat Rate Envelopes: A paper envelope and a padded envelope.
+There are two types of USPS-produced Priority Mail Flat Rate Envelopes: A paper envelope and a padded envelope (for commercial plus only).
 Each type of USPS-produced Priority Mail Flat Rate Envelope is priced at a flat rate regardless of the actual weight (up to 70 pounds) of the mailpiece or domestic destination.
 See the Notice 123—Price List for applicable prices.

 1.6 Hold For Pickup